colouring-cities/colouring-core/README.md

-# Colouring Cities Core Platform
+# Colouring Britain Platform
 [![All Contributors](https://img.shields.io/badge/all_contributors-12-orange.svg?style=flat-square)](#contributors)
 ![Build status](https://github.com/colouring-cities/colouring-core/workflows/Node.js%20CI/badge.svg)

-How many buildings are there in a city?
+How many buildings are there in a Britain?
 What are their characteristics?
-Where are they located and how do they contribute to the city?
-How adaptable are they?
-How long will they last, and what are the environmental and socio-economic implications of demolition?

-Colouring Cities is a web-based citizen social science project designed to help address these questions by crowdsourcing and visualising twelve categories of information on the buildings in our cities.
+Where are different types of building located?
+How well do they work for users/local communities?
+And how efficient, sustainable and resilient are they?

+Colouring Britain with website at https://colouringbritain.org/ is a research-led, free public resource, providing open spatial data on Britain's buildings.
+It is also an open knowledge initiative, built collectively by, and for, academia, communities, government, industry and the third sector.
+Any information you can add to our open platform is greatly appreciated.

+Colouring Britain forms part of the Colouring Cities Research Programme (CCRP), managed by [The Alan Turing Institute](https://www.turing.ac.uk/research/research-projects/colouring-cities-research-programme), which allows international academic institutions to co-work on a global network of interoperable open data platforms on national building stocks, and to accelerate sharing of resources and expertise.
+The CCRP's overall aim is to help improve the quality, efficiency, resilience and sustainability of buildings, and urban areas, and to accelerate the move to net zero in line with United Nations Sustainable Development Goals.
+For further information please see http://colouringcities.org/.

 ## Structure

-This repository will contain open-source code for the project which:
+This repository contain open-source code for the project which:

 - stores building footprint polygons and source metadata
 - allows site users to record building attribute data